Fry Family photos:

 George had 11 children with Catherine's mother, whose name is uncertain, then remarry in Stark County, Ohio to Elizabeth Hull and have two more children.

 John and Catherine were married in Stark County in 1831, her name being registered as "Everhart" in the county records (the family name would also be spelled differently, as "Frye" in their first property purchase).
 They would have nine children: Josiah (1832-1869); George Washington (1834-1892); John (1837-1862); Benjamin (1838-?); Mary Ann (1840-1847); Catharine (1843-1869); William (1847-?); Harvey (1848-1868); and Franklin Pierce (1852-1894).

 Three of the sons would go to California in the Gold Rush, living in various mining camps.
-Josiah would apparently die there, possibly as early as 1861.
+Josiah would die there in January, 1869.
 John Fry, Jr. would perish in 1862 aboard the SS Golden Gate while returning to Ohio via the Panama Canal route.
-George Washington Fry would remain in California, eventually being one of the first settlers of what is now Lassen County, near Susanville, CA.
+George Washington Fry would remain in California, eventually being one of the first settlers of what is now Lassen County, near Susanville, CA and living until 1892.

 Two sons, Benjamin and William, would eventually inherit the homestead.
 While John and Catherine were both members of the Trinity Lutheran Church in Jeromesville, OH, these two sons would become elders when the Mohican Reformed Church (Lutheran), formed in 1845 in Mohicanville.

 Photos and Images* Catherine Eberhardt (1811-1884) and John Fry (1809-1872) portrait photos